Mr-Precise/liberty-pre/README_EN.md

 - actual Arch/Manjaro

 ### What for?
 Convenient and why not.
+Just an alternative implementation.

 ### How to use?
-Download the latest [release](https://github.com/Mr-Precise/liberty-pre/releases/latest), unpack and run.
+Download the latest [release](https://github.com/Mr-Precise/liberty-pre/releases/latest), unpack and run, shortcuts to other profiles will be created automatically.
 If your provider intercepts or replaces DNS requests, use encrypted DNS (DoT/DoH).
-A shortcut named `liberty-pre stop` stops the process and terminates the WinDivert driver.
+A shortcut named `liberty-pre STOP` stops the process and terminates the WinDivert driver.
 Linux (for advanced users): install mono, run liberty-pre-linux.sh
 Linux: Additional iptables/nftables configuration may be required.

 ### Caution:
-The executable file that is in the bin directory, for example winws.exe, is taken from the original repository [github.com/bol-van/zapret](https://github.com/bol-van/zapret).
+The executable files that is in the bin directory, for example winws.exe, is taken from the original repository [github.com/bol-van/zapret](https://github.com/bol-van/zapret).
 It is not safe to use from other places / authors.
-Driver WinDivert is not a virus, read the [details](https://github.com/bol-van/zapret-win-bundle?tab=readme-ov-file#antivirus-warning) of why this happens.
+WinDivert driver is not a virus but a tool, read the [details](https://github.com/bol-van/zapret-win-bundle?tab=readme-ov-file#antivirus-warning) of why this happens.

 ### How to compile?
 Install git: